Prepare your files for book printing

-Our aim is to make this process as stress free as possible if you are looking to produce the files yourself.
-However, if you want help with laying out text or a fantastic cover design then we can recommend designers that we have worked with for a number of years with budgets to suit everyone.
-Furthermore please contact us for further details.
+However, if you want help with laying out text or a vibrant cover design then we can recommend designers that we have worked with for a number of years with budgets to suit everyone.
+Please contact us for further details.

 How should I supply my files for book printing?

-For colour books where the image extends to the edge of the page then please add 5mm bleed all round.
+For colour books where the image extends to the edge of the page, please add a 5mm bleed all round.
 Images should be a minimum of 300dpi.

 Why do I have to submit print ready PDF files?